Patient Care

 What is Insomnia?

 Insomnia is a condition in which there is an inability to fall or stay asleep.
-Acute insomnia may occur due to a recent life event or stressor, and lasts for less than three months.
-Chronic insomnia can persist for greater than three months.
+Acute insomnia may occur due to a recent life event or stressor and lasts for less than three months.
+Chronic insomnia can persist for more than three months.
 There are a variety of factors that can contribute to insomnia.
-While it is common to seek treatment of insomnia with medication, behavioral interventions have been shown to be more beneficial and long lasting.
+While it is common to seek treatment of insomnia with medication, behavioral interventions are more beneficial and long lasting.
 Chronic insomnia can lead to insufficient sleep.
 Our team of experts can assist in guiding you to making changes in your sleep that may not require intervention with medications.

 What is Obstructive Sleep Apnea?